awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_start_replication_until.md

 ## Parameters<a name="mysql_rds_start_replication_until-parameters"></a>

  *replication\_log\_file*
-The name of the binary log on the replication master contains the replication information\.
+The name of the binary log on the source database instance contains the replication information\.

  *replication\_stop\_point *
 The location in the `replication_log_file` binary log at which replication will stop\.